dmi-000/dtree/README.md

   also makes lvalue = vector<value> and lvalue = vector<vector<value>> more useful
   possible implementation:
-  extend lval operator[](std::vector<scalar>) // query on prefix to lval operator[](std::vector<interval>) // where the False or Empty interval, means to ignore that column or use std::ignore?
+  extend lval operator[](std::vector<scalar>) // query on prefix to lval operator[](std::vector<interval>) // where the False or Empty interval means to ignore that column or use std::ignore?
 */
 ```